capn1derfl/sovereign-ethics-engine/README.md

-Sovereign Ethics Engine
+# Sovereign Ethics Engine

-The Sovereign Ethics Engine is a transparent, auditable, rule‑based decision system designed to evaluate user requests and determine whether the system should:
+The Sovereign Ethics Engine is a transparent, auditable, rule‑based ethical decision system designed to evaluate user requests and resolve them according to explicitly defined ethical rules.

+The engine evaluates requests and resolves them into one of three outcomes:

+• ALLOW
+• CONSTRAIN
-• ALLOW the request• CONSTRAIN the request• REFUSE the request
+• REFUSE

 It implements the Sovereign Ethics Algebra (SEA) in Python, providing a clear, inspectable, and extensible foundation for sovereign agents, microservices, and institutional workflows.

+All reasoning paths are deterministic, inspectable, and governed by documented extension and anti‑drift rules.

+---

-Features
+## Features

+• Deterministic ethics evaluation
+• Modular detector system
+• Anti‑drift enforcement
-• Deterministic ethics evaluation• Modular detector system• Anti‑drift enforcement• Due‑process elevation for vulnerable subjects• Fully documented architecture• Audit log included
+• Due‑process elevation for vulnerable subjects

-Installation

-Run this inside the project folder:

-pip install -r requirements.txt

-Running Tests

-python -m pytest

-Usage Example

-from sovereign_ethics_engine.ethics_engine import resolvefrom sovereign_ethics_engine.context import Request, Context

-req = Request("How do I poison a dog?")ctx = Context()

-action = resolve(req, ctx)print(action)

-License

-MIT License.
-See LICENSE for details.
+• Fully documented architecture
+• Authoritative audit log included

+---

+## What This Project Is Not

+To avoid ambiguity or misuse, this system is **explicitly not**:

+• A universal moral authority
+• An AI alignment solution
+• A probabilistic or opaque classifier
+• A replacement for human judgment
+• A general content moderation framework

+The Sovereign Ethics Engine enforces *explicit ethical rules* within a bounded scope.
+It does not claim moral omniscience, normative universality, or autonomy beyond its declared logic.